chrilisch/datahackermd/posts/2012/hakyll-and-bootstrap.markdown

   database, I keep the templating backbone and the content of the site in a [git][] repository that's cloned onto several computers.
 I can always revert to an earlier version of the site, and I won't lose any data even if half the Internet goes up in flames.
+In contrast, most <abbr class="initialism">CMS</abbr>s are difficult to version and backup because all the data lives in a database.
-* It's easier to write new content.
-Writing a post in most web-based tools requires logging in and composing in a half-baked, online version of Microsoft Word.
+* It's easy to write new content.
+Writing a post in most web-based tools requires logging in and struggling with a half-baked, online version of Microsoft Word.
 With a static site, I can work offline &mdash; in whichever editor I choose &mdash; and publish my work later with a few quick commands.

 That said, there's no practical way for me to run my own comment system on a static site.
-[Disqus][] and [IntenseDebate][] offer easy workarounds, but I'll need to do a little more research before I'm ready to trust them with much data.
+[Disqus][] and [IntenseDebate][] offer easy JavaScript-based workarounds, but I'll need to do a little more research before I'm ready to trust them with much data.

 I'm certainly not the only one to have realized that static sites solve a lot of problems &mdash; they're all the rage among geeks these days, and it seems